SciML/Catalyst.jl/docs/src/tutorials/advanced_simulations.md

 ```@example ex1
 eprob = EnsembleProblem(sprob)
 ```
-next, the `EnsembleProblem` can be used as an input to the `solve()` command.
+The `EnsembleProblem` can now be used as input to the `solve` command.
 It has the same options as when simulating the `SDEProblem` directly, however, it has an additional argument `trajectories` to determine how many simulations should be performed.
 ```@example ex1
 esol = solve(eprob; trajectories=5)
 ```